Consolidate your debt or pay off large expenses with rates starting at 6.99% and no fees.

 What are the benefits of a personal loan from Marcus by Goldman Sachs?

-- No prepayment fees.
-You have the option of paying off your loan early to save on unnecessary interest.
+- No fees.
+Marcus by Goldman Sachs doesn’t charge any application or origination fees.
+And no prepayment penalties mean you have the option of paying off your loan early to save on unnecessary interest.

 - On-time payment reward.
 Customers who consistently make on-time repayments for a year can defer one payment without accruing any extra interest.